smaranjitghose/PyDeceive/README.md

     ret, frame = cap.read()
  ```

--Here, ret is a Boolean value returned by the read function, and it indicates whether or not the frame was captured successfully.
+- Here, ret is a Boolean value returned by the read function, and it indicates whether or not the frame was captured successfully.
 If the frame is captured correctly, it's stored in the variable frame

 - As we know, the ASCII value of Esc is 27.
 Once we encounter it, we break the loop and release the video capture object.
 The line cap.release() is important because it gracefully closes the webcam